Drug Use & Misuse

 Opioids are prescribed to treat temporary or chronic pain.
 If misused, you could experience decreased cognitive function, decreased respiratory function or death.

 Antidepressants are prescribed to treat anxiety or depression.
-If misused, slowed heart rate, seizures or even death.
+If misused, you could experience slowed heart rate, seizures or even death.

 Saying no can be really tough.
 Especially if you are in a group of your peers or family members.
 If you’re struggling to find a way out of a bad situation where drugs are being used, try these tactics.